-Are you looking for an easy strawberry rhubarb coffee cake recipe that’s dairy-free?
+Are you looking for an easy strawberry rhubarb coffee cake recipe without milk?
 If so, this might be just what you need.

-I’ve been baking at home for a long time, and we have a whole binder full of “family-approved” favorite recipes.
-Now my task is to go through all of these recipes to change them up and remove the dairy.
+I've been baking at home for a long time, and we have a whole binder full of "family-approved" favorite recipes.
+Now my task is to go through all of these recipes to change them up and remove the dairy and/or replace the non-dairy milk.
 No milk, no butter, no sour cream, no margarine.

 Depending on the original recipe, I'm replacing dairy ingredients with the following: